 Student rooms serve multiple purposes.
 The Office of Residential Life encourages roommates to discuss rest, academic, and social expectations within their room.
 As a residential college, rest and study have priority over entertainment.
 This is a priority occupants sharing a room must honor.
-This policy on guests applies to all residential students and is in effect for the entire year, including summer housing, winter break, and January term.
+This policy on guests applies to all residential students and is in effect for the entire year, including summer housing and January term but excluding December Break.
+Students staying for December break are not allowed to have guests stay with them overnight for any reason.

 Students are allowed to invite guests into the residence halls.
 We consider a guest of the campus to be anyone who is not an actively registered Mount Holyoke student.
 Guests in a residential context are any student who is not a resident of the hall or assigned occupant in the residence hall room.